theo88400/ML-SECU2024/README.md

 > Datasets can be found on the moodle page `Machine Learning pour la Cybersécurité`

-please rename both datasets folders like so ensure correct loading:
+Please rename both datasets folders like below to ensure correct loading:
 - `HardwareInTheLoop`
 - `SecureWaterTreatment`